pablo360able/The-Augment/README.md

 * Entropy could work with temp buffs by peeking at action queuestack
 * See if Siphoning Claw can be made to work with Claw Pack from Packmaster
-* Validate Soure Code and Hacker's Almanac against non-battle card rewards
+* Validate Source Code and Hacker's Almanac against non-battle card rewards
+* Migrate SpirePatches to use Locators

 ## Balance
 * Nerf Stunning Strike (and possibly buff Magic Weapon)